-For customer support, please contact support@pragprog.com.
+For sales, volume licensing, and support, please contact support@pragprog.com.

 For international rights, please contact rights@pragprog.com.

 Copyright © 2016 The Pragmatic Programmers, LLC.
 All rights reserved.

 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form, or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior consent of the publisher.